jumedata/mpiv-tenable-api/README.md

 # Pytenable

-This repo will have updated version of the functions libraries created for MPIV using Pytenable, Navi or Tenable API's
+This repo will have updated versions of the functions and libraries created for MPIV using Pytenable, Navi or Tenable API's